zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   Create a new Contoso user named **Contoso User** in your Azure AD tenant and retrieved the temporary password auto-generated by Azure AD for later reference
+-   Create a new Contoso user named **Contoso User** in your Azure AD tenant and retrieve the temporary password auto-generated by Azure AD for later reference

 #### Exit criteria

--   You have made note of the full user name for later use.
-The user name will be in the following format: contosouser@\[your tenant\].onmicrosoft.com
+-   You have made note of the full username for later use.
+The username will be in the following format: contosouser@\[your tenant\].onmicrosoft.com

 -   You have saved the temporary password for later